marianni/dragon/README.md

 ## Audio

-3. Music used in anmation
+3. Music used in animation
 <br>
 <a href="https://www.youtube.com/watch?v=9P0ChcQaVkU">Main music</a>
 <br>